Dinnet railway station

 Dinnet railway station was opened on 17 October 1866 by the Aboyne and Braemar Railway and served Dinnet village from 1899 to 1966 as an intermediate station on the Deeside Railway that ran from Aberdeen (Joint) to Ballater.
 Dinnet is located close to the River Dee in the parish of Glenmuick, Tullich And Glengairn, Aberdeenshire, Scotland.

 History

 The station was opened in 1866 on the Deeside branch by the Aboyne and Braemar Railway that never extended beyond Ballater and from the start its services were operated by the Deeside Railway.
 Later it became part of the GNoSR and at grouping merged with the London and North Eastern Railway.
 It stood 36.75 miles (59 km) from Aberdeen and 6.5 miles (10.5 km) from Ballater.
-It was closed to passengers on 28 February 1966.
+The station was unstaffed from circa 1964 when goods services were withdrawn and the station was closed to passengers on 28 February 1966.
 The line has been lifted and sections form part of the Deeside Way long-distance footpath.
-The station was unstaffed from circa 1964 when goods services were withdrawn.